Entrevista audio [dos]

 Paul Scholes & 10 other men in red shirts and white shorts.

+No, this is not a foto from Habitat's home lifestyle magazine- but Staffo's delicious dish- a certain 'pollo limon' casa Staffolani!
 1 chicken (approx. 2-2.25kg) cut 10 pieces (I usually buy cuts like thighs and drum sticks- less hassle!)

 1 head of garlic seperated into unpeeled cloves